wp-plugins/list-authors/readme.txt

 == Description ==

 A widget to display a list of authors in your WordPress blog.
-Includes options to enable/disable the features mentioned below.
-Version 1.2 is completely updated to use the new widget API and is multi-widget enabled.
+Includes widget options to configure the features mentioned below.
+Completely updated to use the new widget API and is multi-widget enabled.
 Fully XHTML compliant.

 #### Features:
 * Choose between an HTML list or comma-separated list.